The Asahi Group understands that evaluating the impact of climate change-related risks and opportunities on

 We will continue to accelerate our existing response measures to important risks.
 At the same time, as a crucial management task, we will adopt the following direction for our risk response measures going forward.
 In addition, we will also examine measures to respond to opportunities.

-|Risk||Existing Measures||Direction of Response Measures Going Forward|
+|Risk||Existing Measures||Direction of Response Measures Going Forward||Opportunities|

 |Rising Price of Raw Materials||

-|Carbon Tax and Carbon Pricing||
+|Carbon Tax (production)||

 |Regulations on Water Use||

-|Changes in Customer Behavior||
+|Changes in Customers Behavior||

 |Intensification of Abnormal Weather||

-Accordingly, climate change has been adopted as a main risk within our enterprise risk management (ERM) system, and we are working to set in motion a PDCA cycle under this management system.
-Furthermore, through collaboration between our sustainability management system, renewed in 2020, and ERM system, we will pursue risk management on a Groupwide basis.
+Accordingly, climate change has been adopted as a main risk for the Group within our enterprise risk management (ERM) system.
+While working to set in motion a PDCA cycle under this management system, we are pursuing risk management on a Groupwide basis through collaboration between our sustainability management system, renewed in 2020, and the ERM system.